Native Geum triflorum is Also known as Old Man’s Whiskers

 This perennial wildflower is an attractive little plant that should be cultivated more often.
 The reddish flowers remain attractive for 2-3 months during both the blooming period and afterward as the achenes develop.
 It is an easy plant to identify because no other Geum sp.
 (Avens) within develops achenes with long feathery tails.

 The ‘smoke’ is when setting seed, large stands of the plant create a gauzy effect that resembles smoke hovering close to the ground.
 Blooming in spring to early summer, Prairie Smoke will spread slowly from its roots in well-drained, dry to wet soils.
 Ours bloom the first year due to their age/size.
-We will have limited May hours available in smaller pots that will likely not bloom 1st year for $6.49.
+We sell in Quart pots and they will bloom in 2024.

 Attract butterflies, Bees, and Hummingbirds